 Essaouira is a dream.
 Out of the many places I visited in Morocco, Essaouira might be my favorite.
 The historic medina is picturesque, with its blue and white buildings reminiscent of the Greek isles.
 The cramped souks lining the cobbled streets will quickly remind you that you’re in Morocco, though.
 Essaouira has a laid-back vibe, with its long strip of beach perfect for relaxing or swimming.
 It’s a great home base for digital nomads, long-term backpackers, and surfers.
 It is a must-visit for anyone traveling through Morocco.

-Where To Stay: Essaouira Beach Hostel
+Where To Stay in Essaouira: Essaouira Beach Hostel

 Essaouira to Agadir: Car Rental, $30 USD per day